 Technology – no shocker – has revolutionized the modern workplace.
 Where once employees did all their work at the office, Gallup suggests that the virtual workforce is growing exponentially, with 43 percent of U.S. employees working remotely at least some of the time over the past year – up from 39 percent in 2012.
 And BONUS: It also found that employees who spend three to four days a week working offsite tend to report higher engagement in their jobs.
-If you are managing virtual teams, have you adapted to the virtual workforce model yet?

 Managing Virtual Teams

 But for virtual work to be successful – both for employees and their employers – one crucial factor is non-negotiable: Virtual employees need to have great working relationships with their team.
 No amount of technology or autonomy can replace the impact of having an effective, emotionally intelligent manager.

 Here are eight ways leadership can successfully adapt to the virtual workforce model.